christopheraue/m-ruby-concurrently/USAGE.md

 ### Running them

-Concurrent procs offer four methods to run them:
+A concurrent proc has four methods to run it.

+The first two run the concurrent proc immediately:

-* {Concurrently::Proc#call}: Evaluates the concurrent proc and returns the result.
-If it needs to wait for something (like I/O) it blocks the (root or concurrent) evaluation it has been called from.
+* {Concurrently::Proc#call}: Blocks the (root or concurrent) evaluation it has been called from.
+Just like a normal proc does.
+But if it needs to wait for something (like I/O) it won't block any other concurrent evaluations.
-* {Concurrently::Proc#call_nonblock}: Starts evaluating the concurrent proc immediately.
-If it can be evaluated without the need to wait for something (like I/O), return its result.
-If it needs to wait do not block the (root or concurrent) evaluation it has been called from and return a {Concurrently::Proc::Evaluation proxy for the evaluation} so we can decide what to do with it.
+* {Concurrently::Proc#call_nonblock}: Won't block the (root or concurrent) evaluation it has been called from if it needs to wait for something (like I/O).
+In that case, it returns right away with a {Concurrently::Proc::Evaluation proxy for the evaluation} to control it.

+The other two schedule the concurrent proc to run in the background.
+It won't run right away and will be started during the next iteration of the event loop:

-* {Concurrently::Proc#call_detached}: Evaluates the concurrent proc in the background the next time there is nothing else to do.
-It returns a {Concurrently::Proc::Evaluation proxy for the evaluation} so we can control it.
+* {Concurrently::Proc#call_detached}: Returns a {Concurrently::Proc::Evaluation
+  proxy for the evaluation} to control it.
-* {Concurrently::Proc#call_and_forget}: Evaluate the concurrent proc in the background the next time there is nothing else to do and forget about it immediately.
-Its evaluation cannot be controlled any further.
+* {Concurrently::Proc#call_and_forget}: Forgets about the evaluation.
+It cannot be controlled any further.

-{Kernel#concurrently} is equivalent to calling {Concurrently::Proc#call_and_forget}:
+There is a shortcut for {Concurrently::Proc#call_and_forget}:

 ```ruby
 concurrently do